Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Rating Protocol

 \begingroup

-We prompted three VLMs: Qwen2.5-VL, Gemini 1.5 Pro, and GPT-4o to be respondents.
-They evaluated the same audio descriptions using our multi-dimensional assessment framework described in Section 3.2.
-We asked VLMs to give ratings as well as justifications for their ratings to probe how the VLM interprets the assessment framework and how its reasoning aligns or diverges from human raters.
+We prompted a cohort of 19 VLMs to act as respondents in the evaluation (Table~\ref{tab:vlm_models}).
+These models evaluated the same audio descriptions using our multi-dimensional rating framework described in Section 3.2.
+Each VLM was instructed to provide both ratings and accompanying justifications, allowing us to examine not only their alignment with expert-defined criteria but also how they interpret and apply the rating framework in comparison to human raters.

-Each model evaluated all AD versions, including its own output, the AD generated by the other two VLMs, and the human-authored AD.
+Each model evaluated all AD versions, including outputs generated by other models as well as human-authored descriptions.
 This cross-evaluation design reduces the likelihood of models only “self-evaluating” and enables us to examine whether they apply the assessment criteria consistently across sources.
-These VLM ratings were analyzed alongside expert and additional human raters in the IRT model, providing a shared basis for comparing how each rater type applies the assessment framework.
+These VLM ratings were analyzed alongside expert and additional human raters within the IRT model, providing a shared basis for comparing how different rater types apply the rating framework.